 How can I get more involved with the French-speaking community?

 Maine boasts a rich Francophone history and a large Franco-American population.
 Freeport is home to a bi-lingual French immersion school, L’École française du Maine.
 For community engagement opportunities, visit the Center for the Common Good.
 Make sure to visit our Research page for information about funding and resources at Bowdoin and beyond.

 How can I practice my French beyond classes?

-Attend the French Table that meets 5:30-7:15pm every Wednesday evening and regularly-sponsored French Club (La Famille francophone) events; participate in the fall Québec or spring Bordeaux trips make the most of the visits of Francophone speakers and performers to campus; visit the Center for the Common Good to learn about community-engagement initiatives involving French speakers or students; go to the Language Media Center in Sills Hall to find out about films, TV channels, and peers; read and listen to the news on the web; contact our Teaching Fellows or Faculty to find out about language conversation groups or other activities this semester.
+Attend the Francophone Table that meets 5:30-7:15pm every Wednesday evening and regularly-sponsored French Club (La Famille francophone) events; participate in the fall Québec trip; make the most of the visits of Francophone speakers and performers to campus; visit the McKeen Center for the Common Good to learn about community-engagement initiatives involving French speakers or students; go to the Media Commons in Hawthorne-Longfellow Library to find out about films, TV channels, and peers; read and listen to the news on the web; contact our Teaching Fellows or Faculty to find out about language conversation groups or other activities this semester.

 For information about auditing a course, declaring a major or minor, getting transfer credit approved, etc., please visit the Registrar’s FAQ page and Forms & Policies site.

 For information on off-campus application deadlines and forms, see Bowdoin’s Off-Campus Study site.